 My 1978 Chevrolet K10 truck was modified the way it is so I can tackle most Jeep trails.
 I originally picked up a used 2005 long bed Silverado standard cab with the intent of building something for that given it had a longer bed.
 Then I started thinking about the things that I like to do and places we like to go.
 The IFS suspension on the 2005 Silverado wasn’t going to cut it, so I had the camper built for my already trail ready 1978 Chevrolet K10 instead.
 I showed Robby and Cari this plan.
 At the time, they were doing the P.U.L.S.E. with the Jeep.
 I liked that concept and built my truck and camper with Jeep trails in mind.

-TCM: You sent us some amazing video of your off-road driving.
-Do you have a special technique when your driving off-road like that?
+TCM: Do you have a special technique when you are driving off-road?

-Larry: Watch my videos to get the idea.
-Even with that, videos do not serve justice to the live event.
-When we go off-road I let the air out of the tires to around twelve pounds.
+Larry: When we go off-road I let the air out of the tires to around twelve pounds.
 The tires are really deformed looking but, by doing so, it is better for traction and makes for a softer ride for both the truck and camper.
 I run all terrain tires which are much more aggressive than standard tires.
 The current tires on the truck for long hauls to the desert are LT 315/75R16 Kumho Road Road Venture all terrains on 8” wide steel wheels.
 I also run a set of tall skinny Q78x16 (36×10) Interco Super Swamper TSL’s on 7” wide aluminum wheels for mountain trips where snow may be involved.

 TCM: What do you carry on the back rack?